Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Household Items:

 Puppies love to grab, run, and chew everything on the floor to get some attention.
 They also love to chew on furniture (especially while teething).
-Some pet stores sell a bitter no-chew spray that can deter dogs from chewing the special items you want to protect.

 Guard The Following Items:

-• Socks
+- Socks

-• Shoes
+- Shoes

-• TV remotes
+- TV remotes

-• Game controllers
+- Game controllers

-• Jewelry
+- Jewelry

-• Furniture
+- Furniture

-• Pillows
+- Pillows

-• Houseplants
+- Houseplants

-• Cat litter
+- Cat litter

-• Dryer sheets
+- Dryer sheets

 2. Use Puppy Gates:

-If there are rooms in your house where there are too many things to hide, install a baby gate in the doorway.
+If there are rooms in your house where there are too many things to hide, install a puppy gate in the doorway.
 Don’t allow your dog into the garage or the shed where there are a lot of dangerous objects that are hard to avoid.

-3. Create A Designated Puppy Area:
+3. Create a Designated Puppy Area:

 Keep the puppy area away from your walls, cords, or any wooden corners where they might chew.

-Dachshund puppies love to chew and pee on Everything.
+Dachshund puppies love to chew and pee on everything.

 If you aren’t able to be your puppy’s shadow, put them in the designated puppy area.
 It is meant to be a safe and cozy place for your puppy to go when you aren’t able to watch them.
 Also, a great place for nap time.